-Brad is currently supporting Gerald Flurry as he researches and writes a biography on Dr. Eilat Mazar and her important archaeology.
+Brad is currently supporting Gerald Flurry as he researches and writes a biography on Dr. Eilat Mazar and her important archaeological work.
 Brad currently lives in Edstone, England, with his wife and three children.

 Brent Nagtegaal: Brent is the assistant managing editor of Watch Jerusalem, the manager of our Jerusalem office, and our most experienced digger.
 Brent first visited Israel in 2006 as a student volunteering on Phase 2 of Dr. Mazar’s City of David dig.
 Since then, Brent has participated in all of Dr. Mazar’s excavations on the City of David and Ophel.
 Brent was Area Supervisor in 2008, 2012, and 2013.

 Christopher Eames: Chris is our main archaeological writer at Watch Jerusalem.
-He first came to Israel in 2012 and worked as a volunteer on the Ophel Excavations.
-He worked with Eilat Mazar processing the finds for four months following that excavation.
-His native talents were noticed by Eilat Mazar and returned in 2013 as an assistant Area Supervisor.
+He first came to Israel in 2012 and worked as a volunteer on the Ophel excavations.
+He worked with Eilat Mazar processing finds for three months following that excavation.
+His native talents were noticed by Dr. Mazar, and he returned in 2013 to work as an Assistant Area Supervisor.
 In 2018, Chris became Area Supervisor on the excavation.
-He regularly travels back and forward from England to Israel.
+He regularly travels back and forth from England to Israel.

 Callum Wood: Callum has been writing about events in the Middle East for the past seven years.
-His understanding of the Middle East is partially informed by his experience living in Jerusalem for six months in 2012.
+His understanding of the Middle East is partially informed by his experience living and working in Jerusalem for six months in 2012.
 He is one of our main news writers.

 Warren Reinsch: Warren is the youngest member of the Watch Jerusalem team.
 He is a junior at Herbert W. Armstrong College.
 As part of the work/study program he helps maintain Watch Jerusalem and also acts as Brent’s assistant.
-He worked on his first excavation in 2018 on the Ophel inside a cave where dozens of coins from the Jewish Revolt were uncovered.
+He worked on his first excavation in 2018, inside the Ophel Cave, where dozens of coins from the Jewish Revolt were uncovered.